Moksh45/MPC-learning-git-juet-2023/README.md

-Certainly!
-Here are some basic Git commands for new users:
+ Git commands for new users:

  1. **Initialize a New Git Repository**: Start tracking changes in a new or existing project.
    ```
    git init
    ```